Itchy armpits? Here's what it could tell you about your health

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm the claim about axilla irritation.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about axilla skin issues.

 “Under the skin is an intersection of lymph nodes, blood vessels, and nerves, per the Cleveland Clinic”